HX2003/Label-Generator/README.md

 # Label-Generator
-A web app to generate labels from html files.
-Manage different labels and create jpeg images for printing.
+A web app to generate labels for inventory.
+The templated labels are designed using html files.
+Manage different labels and create jpg images for printing.

-To use, you'll must download the files located in labels.
 ![Alt text](doc/labelgenerator.png?raw=true "Preview")